Let’s go on a Summer National Trust day out,

 Newark Park – Wotton under Edge, Gloucestershire

 Bring the family here to this secret unspoilt park of South Gloucestershire with views over the Ozleworth valley to the Mendips.
 The children will love the tracker packs where they will be led around by Percy Peacock on his own activity tour of Newark Park perfect for ages 6 – 12.
-There are also a wide range of fun garden games to keep all ages entertained.
+There is also a wide range of fun garden games to keep all ages entertained.
 Choose from croquet, giant chess, dominoes and Jenga.
 Find out more.

 Speke Hall – Liverpool